BikBikBikBikBik/blocke/README.md

 [![Code Climate](https://codeclimate.com/github/BikBikBikBikBik/blocke/badges/gpa.svg)](https://codeclimate.com/github/BikBikBikBikBik/blocke/)

 ## Introduction
-Command-line tool to query the blockchain for a variety of cryptocurrencies.
+blocke is a command-line tool to query the blockchain for a variety of cryptocurrencies.
 View blocks, transactions, and accounts (where applicable).
 Currently supports:
 * AEON
 * BCH
 * BCN